 For the larger birds such as Harris’ Hawks, Goshawks and Redtail Hawks, the Scout makes an ideal leg mount with it’s light weight and short antenna.
 This mount can also be used for the neck.

-When ordered in this package, there is a generous sized Bewit slot at the top and the case is flat and smooth on both sides.
+There is a generous sized Bewit slot at the top and the case is flat and smooth on both sides.

 AS A TAIL MOUNT

-It comes with a small spring attached to the bottom of the case.
+When using a Scout as a Tail mount, it comes with a small spring attached to the bottom of the case.
 The case is machined with three tiny retention posts on the underside that hold the tail spring in place.
 This mount can also be used to apply to a TrackPack.

 The flat shape and short 7-inch antenna makes it ideal for a “dorsal mount” like the Tail or TrackPack.